endgameapp/piwikpro-gtm-serverside-ga4/README.md

-# Piwik Pro GTM server-side with Ecommerce events (based on GA4)
+# Piwik Pro GTM server-side with ecommerce-events (GA4-based)
 A tag template for Piwik Pro server-side tracking inside Google Tag Manager with full support of popular ecommerce events based on the default Google Analytics 4 implementation specifications.

 ## How to implement the tag